-Lobby group, the Institute of Directors (IoD), has recently suggested that older entrepreneurs should be able to dip into their pension pot without any tax penalties so they can fund a new business venture.
-They feel that the government should let older people withdraw up to 10% of their pension pot completely tax-free in order for them to get their start up idea off the ground.
+Lobby group, the Institute of Directors (IoD), has recently suggested that older entrepreneurs should be able to dip into their pension pot without any tax penalties so they can help fund new start-ups.
+They feel that the government should let older people withdraw up to 10% of their pension pot completely tax-free in order for them to fund new start-ups and get their ideas off the ground.

 How does it currently work?